 The International Organization for Migration (IOM) has been working in Ireland since 2001.
 We’re working to help ensure the orderly and humane management of migration; to promote international cooperation on migration issues; to assist in the search for practical solutions to migration problems; and to provide humanitarian assistance to migrants in need, including refugees and internally displaced people.
-The IOM Ireland Dublin office boasts a very diverse group of staff hailing from 18 different countries across the world.
+The IOM Ireland Dublin office boasts a very diverse group of staff hailing from more than 30 different countries across the world.

 MEET THE SENIOR MANAGEMENT TEAM